-Columbia is another small mining town in the heart of the gold country.
+Columbia is a small mining town in the heart of California’s gold country.
 This town is located on Highway 49 at the intersection of Parrotts Ferry Road and also Big Hill Road.
 Columbia is between an arm of New Melones Dam and the town of Sonora.
 This town is well worth a visit.

 Columbia Chamber of Commerce: www.columbiacalifornia.com